ror-study-group/cucumber-blog/README.md

 Non-technical team members can understand this perfectly.
 And later on, these feature files can be very useful as documentation.

-Don't be mistaken: Creating these concise, descriptive user stories is the bulk of the work when it comes to testing.
+Don't be mistaken: Creating concise, descriptive user stories is the bulk of the work when it comes to testing.
 You'll find that, once you start trying to answer your own questions, you'll realize that the story is too complicated, or that the feature is something entirely different.

 Good tests take practice!